 Your business plan can function in the same way.
 In the business planning process, you will set your priorities, the goals you are determined to achieve first.
 If something catches your attention, decide if it is a priority or a Bright Shiny Object, and act accordingly.
 There’s plenty of room on the shelf, and the shelf is not going away.
 Stay focused!

-In Part 2, we’ll tackle the next 5 reasons to write a business plan, in random order.
+In Top 10 Reasons to Write a Business Plan, Part 2, we tackle the next 5 reasons to write a business plan, in random order.